The Stanford Prison Experiment: The Concept Of “Evil”

 On the morning of August 14, they appeared at the participants’ house, detained them with handcuffs and blindfolded them to take them to jail.
 They stripped them naked, put them in uniforms and a mesh over their heads.
 Each inmate had an identification number sewn into their uniform and from that moment on they could not be addressed by their names but by their numbers.
 In this way, a factor of depersonalization: The volunteers were not people with their own identity, they were prisoners.

-You may be interested: How to Act When a Person is Envious of You?
-7 Tips
+You may be interested: How to Stop Being a Toxic Person

 The guards, for their part, wore authentic uniforms, with batons, handcuffs and reflective sunglasses so that their eyes could not be seen and thus made them more intimidating.